ChickenKyiv/awesome-git-article/c-git-workflows-course/Slides2/c-slide-03/1-index.md

 ---
-id: slide13aa
+id: s2c5
 title: Git merge Part2
 sidebar_label: Git merge Part2
 ---

 #### Finishing a feature branch
-When you’re done with the development work on the feature, the next step is to merge the feature_branch into develop.
+When you’re done with the development work on the feature, the next step is to merge the `feature_branch` into `develop`.

 Without the git-flow extensions: